danicook-CS/CaveSeg/README.md

 # Setting Up the MMSegmentation Library and Using the CaveSeg Model
 ## Step 1: Install the MMSegmentation Library
-Visit the MMSegmentation GitHub repository and follow the installation guide provided in the "Get Started" section.
+Visit the MMSegmentation GitHub repository: https://github.com/open-mmlab/mmsegmentation and follow the installation guide provided in the "Get Started" section: https://github.com/open-mmlab/mmsegmentation/blob/main/docs/en/get_started.md#installation .
 Ensure you adhere to the following best practices during installation:
 Download and install up-to-date versions of all required packages and tools.
 Using outdated dependencies may cause errors during setup or execution.
 Create and activate a dedicated virtual environment for your MMSegmentation setup.
 This ensures package compatibility and isolates the environment from conflicts with other installations.